Klika-Tech/nucleo-azure-iot-demo/aws/README.md

 Open the AWS IoT console and create the following resources (click on "Create a resource" button):

 1. **Thing**.
 Name is the only required parameter here.
-Set it to "Nucleo".
+Set it to `Nucleo`.
 The thing will reflect the Nucleo board status.
 1. **Policy**.
 The policy defines access rules for the thing.
 Give it any name and set the parameters:
   - Action: `iot:*`
   - Resource: `*`
   - Allow: checked
 1. **Certificate**.
-The thing uses the certificate for authentication.
+The thing will use the certificate for authentication.
 Please see the [Nucleo board software readme](../nucleo/README.md) for details on how to generate a CSR.
 As soon as you get the CSR, upload it by clicking "Create with CSR".
 Amazon will sign a certificate for you.
 After the certificate is added, click on it in the IoT console and attach the thing and the policy.
 1. **Rules**.
 We will need two rules:
   1. A rule to store **sensor data** to DynamoDB.
 Click "Create a rule" and set the following parameters:
     - Name: any, i.e. `store_temperature`